mansouralh/TASK-Django-M11-Files-II/README.md

        return render(request, "create_island.html", context)
    ```

-9. The code above will not work, because the island model does not have `photos` as an attribute (in fact a lot of it will need to change).
+9. The code above will not work, because the island model does not have `photos` as an attribute (in fact, a lot of it will need to change).
-10. You will need to create the island first separately.
+10. You will need to create the island separately first.
 11. Then iterate over the `request.FILES` and create `IslandPhoto`s.
 12. Test out the form and commit your changes.
 13. Push your code.